 I would also definitely consider gaming on the Normal/Standard power profile at FHD+ resolution.

-In this case, the CPU is a little more power limited in this case and the GPU only runs at 35W, which translates to a 5-15% drops in framerates between the tested titles, but with still very good internal temperatures (around 75C for the CPU and 70C for the GPU), but much quieter fans that only spin at around 39-40 dB in this case.
+The CPU is a little more power limited in this case and the GPU only runs at 35W, which translates to a 5-15% drop in framerates between the tested titles, but with still very good internal temperatures (around 75C for the CPU and 70C for the GPU) and much quieter fans, at around 39-40 dB.